Placeholder Text

 Denied

-If an appeal is denied, the student must pay any outstanding balance to the Business Office by the Payment Due By date.
+If an appeal is denied, the student must pay any outstanding balance to the Business Office by the dates under Financial Aid Disbursements and Refunds.

-If the student disagrees with the decision, he/she may appeal in writing to the Vice President of Student Services.
+If the student disagrees with the decision, they may appeal in writing to the Vice President of Student Services.

 Approved

-If an appeal is approved, the student will be on academic probation and must go on an academic plan.
+If an appeal is approved, the student will be placed on academic probation and must follow an academic plan.

-**SAP Appeal Committee will continue to meet the last Monday of the month.
+**The SAP Appeal Committee will resume meetings on the last Monday of each month, starting in September 2025.

 **Appeals are due the Wednesday before the committee meets at noon.